Written By: Chris Ruhlin | Last Updated: April 20, 2026

 | Who Files | Anyone storing hazardous materials above thresholds | Certain industries manufacturing or using TRI-listed chemicals |

-Maybe.
-If your facility both stores hazardous chemicals and uses or processes them, you may need to file both Tier II and TRI.
+Maybe!
+Some do, some don't!
+If your facility both stores hazardous materials and uses or processes them, you may need to file both Tier II and TRI reports every year.
+It really just depends.

 Tier II and TRI aren’t interchangeable, they’re two separate pieces of the same big picture.
 If you handle or store hazardous materials at all, don’t wait until March or July to start thinking about it.
 Let’s make sure you’re covered today.